microsoft/MLOpsPython/docs/getting_started.md

 This repository contains a template and demonstrates how it is applied for a sample ML project ***Diabetes*** that creates a linear regression model to predict the diabetes.

-If the desire is to adopt this template for your project and to use it with your machine learning code, it is recommended to go through this guide as it is first and then follow the [bootstrap instructions](../bootstrap/README.md) to convert the ***Diabetes*** sample into your project starting point.
+If the desire is to adopt this template for your project and to use it with your machine learning code, it is recommended to go through this guide as it is first to make sure everything is working on your environment, and then follow the [bootstrap instructions](../bootstrap/README.md) to convert the ***Diabetes*** sample into your project starting point.

 ## Create an ARM Service Connection to deploy resources